assets/img/logo.svg

 • Base DN - Base DN for user search

-Edit an LDAP server
+Edit an Identity Provider

 1. Click the provider in the list